kstenerud/concise-encoding/cte-specification.md

 #### Explicit Constant

 CTE documents containing constants cannot be decoded without a matching schema.
-For cases where this would be problematic, CTE encoders may opt to encode explicit constants, which name the constant (to provide meaning for humans) and also provide its value (to support decoding without a schema).
+For cases where this would be problematic, A CTE encoder may opt to encode explicit constants, which name the constant (to provide meaning for humans) and also provide its value (to support decoding without a schema).

 An explicit constant begins with a hash `#` character, followed by an [unquoted-safe string](ce-structure.md#unquoted-safe-string) for the name, then a colon `:`, and finally the object's value.